dell/csm-docs/content/docs/replication/replication-kubevirt.md

   the source will be replicated to the target cluster, as there is an active replication session between the two clusters.

-- Refer this documentation (https://docs.openshift.com/rosa/virt/virtual_machines/creating_vms_rh/virt-creating-vms-from-cli.html)
+- Refer this document (https://docs.openshift.com/rosa/virt/virtual_machines/creating_vms_rh/virt-creating-vms-from-cli.html)
-  for creating virtual machines from the command line.
+  for creating virtual machine from the command line.

 - On the target cluster, the replica Persistent Volume (PV) can be accessed by binding it to a replica Persistent Volume Claim (PVC).
 Deploy a replica VM on